yktoo/yktoo.com/content/blog/posts/0295/index.en.md

 software: sound-switcher-indicator
 ---

-[Sound Switcher Indicator][route:/software/indicator-sound-switcher] is getting more and more intricate and advanced thanks to the never-ending stream of ideas from the users.
+[Sound Switcher Indicator]({{< relref "/software/sound-switcher-indicator" >}}) is getting more and more intricate and advanced thanks to the never-ending stream of ideas from the users.
 The majority of changes in the version **2.1.1** pertain to the configuration file (`$HOME/.config/indicator-sound-switcher.json`).

 ## What's new